ARM-Development/PyART-Training/Courses/MidwestStudent2021.md

  * 9am - 9:20 am Introduction and getting tech working
  * 9:20 am - 9:50 am Intro notebook
  * 9:50 am - 10 am  Break
- * 10 am - 10:20 am Mapping and gridding
+ * 10 am - 10:20 am Mapping and griding
  * 10:20 am - 11 am Cloud example

  There are two ways to run the code for this course.
 Thanks to Pangeo, you can run it in the cloud.